Director-of-G/in_hand_manipulation/docs/index.md

 # Contact-Implicit Model Predictive Control for Dexterous In-hand Manipulation: A Long-Horizon and Robust Approach

-The paper is submitted to [IROS2024](https://iros2024-abudhabi.org/).
+The paper has been accepted by [IROS2024](https://iros2024-abudhabi.org/).

-The source code will be released after the publication of the paper.
+We are currently extending it into journal version, and the code is expected to be released after that!

 <!-- [[arXiv](https://arxiv.org/abs/2310.09899)] -->